Monasterio de Santa Catalina

 Monasterio de Santa Catalina information

-Even if you’ve already overdosed on colonial edifices, this convent shouldn’t be missed.
+Even if you’re overdosed on colonial edifices, this convent shouldn’t be missed.
 Occupying a whole block and guarded by imposing high walls, it is one of the most fascinating religious buildings in Peru.
 Nor is it just a religious building – the 20,000-sq-meter complex is almost a citadel within the city.
-It was founded in 1580 by a rich widow, Doña María de Guzmán.
+It was founded in 1580 by a rich widow, doña María de Guzmán.
+Enter from the southeast corner.

 Graduated novices passed onto the Orange Cloister , named for the orange trees clustered at its center that represent renewal and eternal life.
 This cloister allows a peek into the Profundis Room , a mortuary where dead nuns were mourned.
 Paintings of the deceased line the walls.
 Artists were allotted 24 hours to complete these posthumous paintings, since painting the nuns while alive was out of the question.

 Heading down Burgos Street toward the cathedral’s sparkling sillar tower, visitors may enter the musty darkness of the communal kitchen that was originally used as the church until the reformation of 1871.
-Just beyond, Zocodober Square (the name comes from the Arabic word for ‘barter’) served as a site where nuns gathered on Sundays to exchange their handicrafts such as soaps and baked goods.
+Just beyond, Zocodober Square (the name comes from the Arabic word for ‘barter’) was where nuns gathered on Sundays to exchange their handicrafts, such as soaps and baked goods.
 Continuing on, to the left you can enter the cell of the legendary Sor Ana, a nun renowned for her eerily accurate predictions about the future and the miracles she is said to have performed until her death in 1686.

 Finally, the Great Cloister is bordered by the chapel on one side and the art gallery , which used to serve as a communal dormitory, on the other.
 This building takes on the shape of a cross.
 Murals along the walls depict scenes from the lives of Jesus and the Virgin Mary.